yupenghe/methylpy/README.md

 # Note
 * [tutorial](https://github.com/yupenghe/methylpy/blob/methylpy/tutorial.md) is being written
+* In new version, allc files for one sample are no longer split and the current allc format does not support header.
+Command `cat allc_SAMPLENAME_*.tsv |grep chr -v > allc_SAMPLENAME.tsv` can be used to change the older version of allc to the new version.
 * Current version methylpy has major difference compared to previous version.
 Please checkout this document and [tutorial](https://github.com/yupenghe/methylpy/blob/methylpy/tutorial.md) for details.

 # What can methylpy do?
 #### Processing bisulfite sequencing data and NOMe-seq data